m8ngotree/mlsys/progress.md

 # Progress

+## November 11
+Day 19 of ML Systems: I finished up studying the rest of the kernels from Simon Boehm's blog and learned about warp tiling.
+I'll start something new tomorrow.

 ## November 10
 Day 18 of ML Systems: I worked on understanding Kernel 7 from Simon Boehm's blog in the evening.
 I initially had trouble understanding the linearization of the shared memory for the B matrix as well as the access patterns but I got Claude to explain it with visualizations which really helped me figure it out.
 I have the day off tomorrow so planning on finishing studying the rest of the kernels and moving on to something else.